 - 4. Use a white background for your products.

 - 5. Improve page load speeds by using the correct image format.

 - 6. Consistency with each image

 - 7. Consider using 360° viewing options, or a high-resolution product video.

 - 8. Optimize your thumbnails to drive upsells

-A picture is worth a thousand words, and in ecommerce, it’s worth a thousand sales.
-High-quality visual content can make or break a sale for online businesses as customers rely on visuals to make buying decisions.
+A picture is worth a thousand words, and in eCommerce, it’s worth a thousand sales.
+High-quality visual content and product images for eCommerce can make or break a sale for online businesses as customers rely on visuals to make buying decisions.

 Here’s why product images in e-commerce are so important:

 - 33.16% of customers prefer to see multiple photos of each product, and about 60% of customers prefer images that enable a 360º view of the product.